Taufik-Aegis/android-bootcamp/modules/currency1.md

 <img src="http://imageshack.com/a/img811/402/sdx3.jpg" alt="Update String Resource" />

-1. On package explorer, Double click 'string.xml' file located in 'Converter->res->values' path and 'Resources Elements' panel will show up.
+1. On package explorer, Double click `string.xml` file located in `Converter->res->values` path and `Resources Elements` panel will show up.
-2. Click 'Add' Button.
+2. Click `Add` Button.
 Dialog will show up.
-3. Choose 'String', click 'OK'.
+3. Choose `String`, click `OK`.
-4. On the right side of Resources Elements panel, type the name and value of the string resource.
-'Name' is the id of our string element and 'value' is the name of the string we would want to.
+4. On the right side of Resources Elements panel, type the name and value of the string resource. `Name` is the id of our string element and `Value` is the name of the string we would want to.
-5. Set all of the string resource in our layout we want to change ('titleText', 'convertButton').
+5. Set all of the string resource in our layout we want to change (`titleText`, `convertButton`).

+**Important**

+The name in input field must match with the name of if string resource, if your name and id doesn't match you might your string element will not get updated.

 ### Create array of currency